 Despite the best-laid plans, unexpected situations will test the mettle of even the most seasoned meeting leader.
 With virtual meetings, you have less time to get things right.
 As you’re planning your next meeting, make notes about every detail that can possibly trip you up, and factor these into your design.
 By planning for the worst case, you’ll get the best results.

-77 Tips for Planning and Leading Exceptional Virtual Meetings – downloadable softcopy guide
+123 Tips for Planning and Leading Exceptional Virtual Meetings – downloadable softcopy guide for purchase

 Bridging the Distance virtual classroom series designed to improve virtual collaboration